code-not-found/code-not-found.github.io/_posts/jaxb/2013-07-30-jaxb-marshal-element-missing-xmlrootelement-annotation.md

 element because it is missing an @XmlRootElement annotation
 ```

-In order to be able to marshal the car object we need to provide a root XML element.
+In order to be able to marshal the car object, we need to provide a root XML element.
 This is done as shown below by first creating a qualified name which contains the name and namespace of the root XML element.
-In a next step we create a new `JAXBElement` and pass the qualified name, class and object.
+In a next step, we create a new `JAXBElement` and pass the qualified name, class and, object.
 Using the created `JAXBElement` we call the `marshal()` method.

 ``` java
 public static String marshal(Car car) throws JAXBException {